 Best for Reducing Screen Glare.
 Buy this if you work in a dark room and need absolute control over your desk illumination without adding screen reflections.

-A single drop delivers immediate, cooling relief to gritty eyes, lasting easily through a three-hour focus sprint.
-Because of the lipid-based nano-droplets, your vision will actually blur for about 30 seconds immediately after application before it clears up.
+Screen use plummets your blink rate, evaporating your tear film.
+These artificial tears use lipid-based nano-droplets to lock in moisture and stabilize the tear layer.
+A single drop delivers immediate relief to gritty eyes, lasting through a three-hour focus sprint.
+Because of the lipid formula, your vision blurs for about 30 seconds immediately after application.

 Verdict